Frequent Infections in Children: Care Instructions

 Overview

 Children can easily spread these germs when they are in close contact, such as at day care, school, and home.
-Your child can get germs from coughs or sneezes or by touching something that another person has coughed or sneezed on.
-And children have not yet built up immunity to these germs, so they get sick often.
+Your child can get germs when another person who is sick coughs or sneezes near them or by touching something that another person has coughed or sneezed on.
+And children may not have immunity to these germs, so they get sick often.

-Most colds go away on their own and don't lead to other problems.
+Most viral infections go away on their own and don't lead to other problems.
 With most viral infections, your child should feel better within 4 to 10 days.
-Home treatment can help relieve your child's symptoms.
+Home care can help relieve your child's symptoms.
 Make sure your child rests and drinks plenty of fluids.

-Most children have 8 to 10 colds in the first 2 years of life.
+Most children have 8 to 10 viral infections in the first 2 years of life.
 There are ways you can help reduce your child's risk for getting sick, such as limiting your child's exposure to germs and practicing good hand-washing.

 How can you care for your child at home?